mattfenwick/UnParse/README.md

 The return value is one of three possible results:

- - success, in which case it includes the (possibly modified) token sequence, the (possibly modified) parsing state, and a result
+ - success, including:
+    - the remaining tokens
+    - new state
+    - result value
  - failure, which indicates that the match failed
- - error, which means that something bad happened which needs to be reported -- it includes error information
+ - error, which means that something bad happened and includes error information

 Successful parses allow parsing to continue; failures allow parsing to backtrack and try a different alternative; errors abort parsing immediately with relevant